mssandeepkamath/studybear-android/README.md

 ![Untitled design (2)](https://user-images.githubusercontent.com/90695071/187688775-0c83d2fe-c8cc-4167-848b-4265ce371130.png)

-## Details:
+## Features:

-One stop solution for all the Computer/Information Science- notes, Question papers, Lab programs and more.
+* One stop solution for all the Computer/Information Science- notes, Question papers, Lab programs and more.

-Help our Engineering community by uploading notes!
+* Help our Engineering community by uploading notes!

-Got Doubts??, Connect to your Peers also have lots of fun in our server.
+* Got Doubts??, Connect to your Peers also have lots of fun in our server.

-Get updated about all the latest Technology and crypto.
+* Get updated about all the latest Technology and crypto.

-Get updated about all the upcoming Coding Events and more, also don't forget to add it to your calendar.
+* Get updated about all the upcoming Coding Events and more, also don't forget to add it to your calendar.

-Bored?, Consider watching some memes!
+* Bored?, Consider watching some memes!

 Experience Studybear now!!!